'Mevrouw Ja en Meneer Nee'.

 Collaboration with Pieter van Oudheusden

-In 2019 Bogaerts illustrated Anne-Marie Van Herck's 'Adem in, Adem Uit - Reis in de Aarde' (Ti, Mo & Thé, 2019).
-Van Herck gives weekly workshops to children and adults to stimulate their inituitive development.
+In 2019, Bogaerts illustrated Anne-Marie Van Herck's 'Adem in, Adem Uit - Reis in de Aarde' (Ti, Mo & Thé, 2019).
+Van Herck gives weekly workshops to children and adults to stimulate their intuitive development.
 When Bogaerts followed her course, it inspired them to make a children's book together.
 In 'Adem In, Adem Uit', three imaginary friends, Ti, Mo and Thé, bring young readers in touch with their inner self to discover their hidden talents.
 The work is intended as a guide to make children more confident and to brace them against bullying, fears, burn-outs and depressions.
 'Adem In, Adem Uit' has also been made available as an audio book, with atmospheric music.

-In 2022, Laila Koubaa published the book 'Alles Verandert' (Pelckmans, 2022), illustrated by Bogaerts.
+In 2022, Laila Koubaa published the book 'Alles Verandert' (Pelckmans, 2022), illustrated by Inge Bogaerts.
 The story revolves around a girl named Doenja, who falls asleep while taking the bus and dreams of encounters with all kinds of exotic animals, who help her return home.

 Recognition

 Inge Bogaerts' artwork for Boekie Boekie won the 2008 Art Award.
-Between 24 February and 17 March 2013 the Antwerp library Permeke exhibited 'Explositie', a dual exhibition of Bogaerts and Mattias De Leeuw's illustration work.
-Bogaerts' illustrations for her book 'Alles Verandert' are subject of an exhibition in the store Limerick & Limerick in the Koningin Elisabethlaan 14 in Ghent, held between 24 November and 17 December 2022.
+Between 24 February and 17 March 2013, the Antwerp library Permeke exhibited 'Explositie', a dual exhibition of Bogaerts and Mattias De Leeuw's illustration work.
+Bogaerts' illustrations for her book 'Alles Verandert' are the subject of an exhibition in the store Limerick & Limerick in the Koningin Elisabethlaan 14 in Ghent, held between 24 November and 17 December 2022.

-www.ingebogaerts.be (Official website).
+www.ingebogaerts.be

 X